 \paragraph{Abundance of symmetry in equilibria.} To begin understanding these effects, we turn to the trajectories in the deterministic system of differential equations with no noise ($r=0$).
 It turns out that depending on the $\alpha$ interval, the structure of the equilibrium solution changes.
 Panel (c) of Fig.~\ref{fig:mod} shows two examples of the $\alpha$ threshold, for the same system of weights in an $L=4$ case.
 The bottom row (panels (c4,c5,c6)) uses an $\alpha$ value from the 2nd interval.
 The stochastic trajectory (c4) results in a consensus absorbing state (expected for relatively small values of $\alpha$, see figure \ref{fig:effects}(a)), but when we zoom in the gray area of panel (c4) (see panel (c5)), we can see that for part of the time, different opinion strings are arranged in pairs.
 In this simulation, the abundances of strings 0000 and 0001, 0010 and 0011, 0100 and 1011, etc appear highly correlated with each other.
 To express the general pattern of this symmetry, we will use the notations $xyz*$.
 Here, the symbols $x$, $y$, and $z$ refer to a specific choice of an opinion, and symbol $*$ means ``any".
-So, for each choice of a binary string, $xyz$, we have a set of two strings, $xyz0$ and $xyz1$, whose abundance is highly correlated.
-Panel (c6) shows a simulation of the corresponding ODE, and we can see that at the equilibrium, the different populations again arrange in pairs of the same abundance.
+So, for each choice of a binary string, $xyz$, we have a set of two strings, $xyz0$ and $xyz1$, whose abundances are highly correlated.
+Figure \ref{fig:mod} panel (c6) shows a simulation of the corresponding ODE, and we can see that at the equilibrium, the different populations again arrange in pairs of the same abundance.